College of Education and Human Sciences (University of Nebraska–Lincoln): Teachers College

 The University of Nebraska first offered pedagogy classes in 1888 and formally established Teachers College in 1908.
 Enrollment in the college grew rapidly following a statewide referendum in 1914 that required public school teachers to be college-educated, and in 1919 a new facility was completed to house Teachers College.
-The building (also named "Teachers College") was located on what was then the east edge of campus; though it has undergone significant modifications, the Teachers College building is still in use as part of the Canfield Administration Building North.
-The Teachers College program was relocated to the corner of 14th and Vine Streets in the 1950s and includes several of CEHS's pedagogy departments.
+The building (also named "Teachers College") was located on what was then the east edge of campus – though it has been extensively modified, the Teachers College building still exists as part of the Canfield Administration Building North.
+The Teachers College program was relocated to the corner of 14th and Vine Streets in the 1950s.

-Textiles, Merchandising and Fashion Design
+Textiles, Merchandising, and Fashion Design

-The Textiles, Merchandising and Fashion Design department was established at Nebraska in 1898 as the School of Domestic Science.
+The Textiles, Merchandising, and Fashion Design department was established at Nebraska in 1898 as the School of Domestic Science.
 Rosa Bouton led the program in its early years, and it quickly grew from twenty-seven students to approximately three hundred when she resigned in 1912.
 The School of Domestic Science initially focused on educating women in areas such as sewing, cooking, and finance, but expanded as opportunities for college women did.
 Eventually, the textiles school was split from the home economics school and joined what is now CEHS.

-In 2020, chancellor Ronnie D. Green announced the Textiles, Merchandising and Fashion Design program was likely to be eliminated as part of budget cuts attributed to the COVID-19 pandemic.
-The school reversed course months later following "department restructuring."
+In 2020, the program was nearly eliminated as part of budget cuts attributed to the COVID-19 pandemic, but was spared following "department restructuring."

 International Quilt Museum

-The Textiles, Merchandising and Fashion Design school operates the International Quilt Museum, which houses the largest known public collection of quilts in the world.
+The Textiles, Merchandising and Fashion Design school operates the International Quilt Museum, home to the largest public collection of quilts in the world.
 The museum was founded in 1997 as the International Quilt Study Center and Museum following a donation of approximately 950 quilts from Ardis and Robert James.
-The center opened a new facility in 2008 just off NU's East Campus.
+In 2008, the center opened a standalone facility just south of East Campus.